Bullhead shark: Ecology

 Bullhead sharks live in coastal littoral environments, generally shallower than 100 m, and are usually primarily active at night.
 Bullhead sharks ingest prey via suction feeding.
 They feed on invertebrate prey, including both hard prey such as crustaceans and sea urchins, and soft bodied prey such as octopuses, as well as predating on fish.
 They use their flattened teeth at the back of the mouth to crush hard-shelled prey and fish.
 Juveniles generally take softer prey than adults.
 The sharp fin spines provide a deterrent to being consumed by predators.

 Bullhead shark egg cases are shaped like an auger, with two spiral flanges.
 This allows the egg cases to become wedged in the crevices of rocky sea floors, where the eggs are protected from predators; however, some bullhead sharks deposit their eggs on sponges or seaweed.
 Hatchlings are considered large for sharks, reaching over 14 cm in length by the time they leave the egg case.
 Bullhead shark eggs typically hatch after 7 to 12 months, depending on the species.
 The female Japanese bullhead shark has been known to deposit their eggs in one location along with other females, called a "nest".
 The egg case of the Mexican hornshark features a tendril and more rigid flanges, suggesting that egg case design of this species primarily involves anchoring with tendrils rather than wedging into crevices.
+The Oman bullhead shark was the most recently described species within the Heterodontus genus until 2023 when the Painted hornshark was described.